 - Blackmail: He keeps compromising film reels in his safe which he uses to blackmail public figures including the Lord Mayor of Cologne Dr. Konrad Adenauer.

 - But Not Too Foreign: Despite being referred to primarily as "the Armenian," he speaks German with no foreign accent, and we don't even hear him speak Armenian (or get to know his Armenian-sounding name) until Season 3.
 However, him being among Anno Rath's PTSD-suffering World War veterans indicates that he fought in the German army and has probably grown up in Germany.

 - The Don: The parallels to Vito Corleone are obvious.

-- Hand Signals: Gives orders predominantly via hand signals.
+- Hand Signals: He gives orders predominantly via hand signals.

-- Screw the Rules, I Have Connections!: Claims that he owns the Berlin Police.
+- Screw the Rules, I Have Connections!: He claims that he owns the Berlin Police.

 - Sinister Minister: He is the Armenian's mob enforcer who goes by the nickname "Saint Josef" (and may or may not actually be an ordained priest).
 He generally struts around town in a Catholic habit and biretta clutching a rosary, delivering threatening messages in the name of his Boss and Dr. Schmidt.

 - Tattooed Crook: The fact that he is a criminal rather than a legitimate minister is revealed by the tattoos visible on his hands, and he's actually covered with tattoos.